Shopping cart theory: Background

+Online discussion

 The topic of customers returning their carts has been of discussion and debate online.
 In 2017, an article was published by anthropologist Krystal D'Costa in Scientific American, titled "Why Don't People Return Their Shopping Carts?"
 D'Costa listed the following reasons as why some choose to not return their carts: bad weather, the cart deposit being too far from one's parking spot, concerns about leaving children unattended, disability, the perception that it is a shop employee's job to return the carts, and the intent of leaving a cart for another to "easily pick up and use".

 D'Costa's article has been retrospectively referenced by media outlets when discussing the "shopping cart theory" meme, which originates from a 4chan post made in May 2020.
 According to the post, the shopping cart is "the ultimate litmus test for whether a person is capable of self-governing".
 In addition to asserting that returning a cart to its designated deposit or rack is "objectively right" and widely considered appropriate, the post goes on to state that returning a cart is "the apex example of whether a person will do what is right without being forced to do it".
 Ultimately, the poster stated that the "shopping cart is what determines whether a person is a good or bad member of society."

 Media writers have written that the 4chan post circulated online in 2020, becoming popular on Reddit and other websites, while also becoming a point of debate.
 The concept went viral on Twitter after a user named Jared tweeted about it, sparking discussion on the platform.